lisk77/pysh/README.md

 ## Customization

-To customize your prompt, edit the pyshPrompt.py file.
+To customize your prompt, edit the pyshPrompt.py file in the .config/pysh folder (LINUX).
 The `__repr__` method will be what is shown on screen.
 You can use any python library to customize the prompt and let it suite your astethic needs.